lauris/awesome-scala/README.md

 * [The Neophyte's Guide to Scala](http://danielwestheide.com/scala/neophytes.html) - None
 * [Demos and Examples in Scala (Chinese)](https://github.com/jacksu/utils4s) - repo of sample Scala library usage, written in Chinese
 * [Scala school](https://twitter.github.io/scala_school/) - Scala school started as a series of lectures at Twitter to prepare experienced engineers to be productive Scala programmers.
+* [Scalera Blog](http://www.scalera.es) - Blog about Scala language and its environment (howto's, good practices, tips,...).
+Weekly posts written in both spanish and english

 ## JavaScript